FIRST® – WCPA

 • Fill out the information requested and submit form

-• Save and print your Pennsylvania State Police Criminal Record Check
+• Save your Pennsylvania State Police Criminal Record Check result form.

 2. Complete the PA Child Abuse History Clearance